 A Maslin Pan / Preserving Pan

 As a general rule, most saucepans aren’t deep enough to cook jam or chutney without it either sticking or going everywhere.
 Once we got a 9-litre maslin pan it was SO much better.
+We recommend this maslin pan, its SO useful, and so easy to use.
+Here’s the best buy jam making pan.

 And this pan is awesome because it has both imperial and metric measurements on the inside and outside of it.
 The handle is also essential for easy lifting!